d4v3y0rk/lambda-pushover/README.md

 On OSX clone the repo then `npm i --save` and zip up the contents of the folder.
 Upload that to lambda and create a test event with the JSON.
 POW!
 You're done.

+##Further Customization
+Hard code your token and key into the code and you can use IAM to control who is able to send push notifications via an API Gateway.